-A Florida Hospital Privileges Attorney is essential because my Florida professional (physician, nurse, or other) whose practice is integrally related to the use of a hospital or its facilities will, by virtue of the hospital bylaws, be subject to review of their competence, professionalism, and behavior in proceedings titled peer-review.
+A medical license defense attorney is essential because my Florida professional (physician, nurse, or other) whose practice is integrally related to the use of a hospital or its facilities will, by virtue of the hospital bylaws, be subject to review of their competence, professionalism, and behavior in proceedings titled peer-review.
 Regrettably, these undertakings are frequently subject to what hospitals and other staff members interpret to be their version of peer review and procedural due process absent your true peers as to your specialty or area of practice.
 Therefore, peer review issues can frequently accelerate and become difficult to defend or mitigate unless you involve counsel early on in the process.

 Not infrequently, independent minded professionals venture into peer review proceedings not mindful of the relaxed evidentiary and procedural rules that are in play assuming, wrongly, that they merely need to answer a few lightweight questions and their friends or acquaintances from the hospital staff that will sit in judgment of them will exonerate them.
 These assumptions are wholly lacking as a committee mindset always trumps any sense of loyalty to a fellow professional given the need to present an unbiased hearing of the evidence.